The Positive Impact & Cumulative Power of Annual Cybersecurity Training

 A strong cybersecurity training program will lead to five important outcomes:

-1. Drive/Raise Awareness – When employees are aware of the evolving threat landscape, they are better equipped to notice and identify digital threats and report them to your IT and Security teams.
+1. Drive/Raise Awareness – When employees are aware of the evolving threat landscape, they are better equipped to notice and identify digital threats and report them to your IT and Security teams.2.
+Reduce Threats – With greater awareness comes a reduced risk that something like a phishing or vishing attacks will be identified and ignored.

 3. Prevent Downtime – There is always a span of time where operations pause or slow due to a data breach.
 If you can stop the breach from happening, operations are left to run as normal with continuous uptime.